ian-cawood/personal-site/content/blog/2020/learning.md

 ---
 title: Why I learn new things
 date: "2020-09-13"
-description: "About the importance of learning things"
+excerpt: "About the importance of learning things in my life."
 ---

 I really like learning new skills.
 There's just something so magical about not knowing how to do something and then watching a video or reading an article and suddenly things fall in place.
 But of course it's not just that simple.
 Sometimes information is hard to find or you're having a bad day and everything you do is just trash.
 That's the part I struggle with.
 I want to do all the things and know all the things and I want that now.